ibm-cloud-docs/monitoring/agent/config_agent.md

 6. Add a secret to your Kubernetes cluster.
 Run the following command:

     ```
-    kubectl create secret generic sysdig-agent --from-literal=access-key=SYSDIG_ACCESS_KEY -n ibm-observe
+    kubectl create secret generic sysdig-agent --from-literal=access-key=MONITORING_ACCESS_KEY -n ibm-observe
     ```
     {: codeblock}

-    The SYSDIG_ACCESS_KEY is the ingestion key for the instance.
+    The MONITORING_ACCESS_KEY is the ingestion key for the instance.

     The Kubernetes secret contains the ingestion key that is used to authenticate the monitoring agent with the {{site.data.keyword.mon_full_notm}} service.
 It is used to open a secure web socket to the ingestion server on the monitoring back-end system.